Certification FAQs

 NAEC Certification provides digital badges as a benefit of showcasing your earned certifications and other skills.
 NAEC digital badges via Credly platform will offer flexible options for recognition and verification.
 With the ease of a one-click you can take advantage of sharing on social media news feeds, tools for embedding verifiable badges on websites or email signatures.

-What if I wish to make an appeal?
+What if I wish to make an appeal or complaint?

 National Association of Elevator Contractors